San Jose (Costa Rica) in 3 Days

 Parque La Sabana

-It’s release day and we’re going to the park.
-We take an Uber to Parque La Sabana.
-La Sabana was San José’s original airport, but it is now a park and home to the National Stadium.
+Today, we’re going to Parque La Sabana.
+La Sabana was San Jose’s original airport, but it is now a park and home to the National Stadium.
 The former terminal building has become an art gallery.

 Museo de Arte Costarricense